rsachse/luess/README.md

 	install.packages(c("sp", "rgdal", "maptools", "plot3D", "RColorBrewer"))

-You can install the package by using the devtools package.
+You can install the package directly from github by using the devtools package.
 If you don't already have installed it, do it by typing into the R command line:

 	install.packages("devtools")